 Getting the coloring of the Blue Laced Red Wyandotte just right is complex.
 The base red coating must come from a chicken with mahogany red coloring, made from a combination of red enhancing genes and yellow-red pheomelanin.

 The blue lacing is a bit more complex, as two Blue Wyandottes will not breed true blue.
 Instead, a chicken with the lacing gene and the Andalusian blue gene should be bred with a black chicken to create the true blue lacing necessary for the Blue Laced Red Wyandotte.
-To create a true Blue Laced Red Wyandotte is complicated, overall.
+Creating a true Blue Laced Red Wyandotte is complicated, overall.

 Personality and Temperament